dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^34]: Chapter 10.
 From Earnings to Cash Flows. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^35]: Chapter 13.
 Dividend Discount Model. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^36]: Chapter 14.
 Free Cash Flow to Equity Discount Models. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^37]: Chapter 15.
+Firm Valuation: Cost of Capital and Adjusted Present Value Approaches. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.